offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 **WHAT**: Given a k-mer, find where that k-mer clusters in some larger sequence.
 The search may potentially include the k-mer's variants (e.g. reverse complement).

 **WHY**: An enzyme may need to bind to a specific region of DNA to begin doing its job.
 That is, it looks for a specific k-mer pattern to bind to, where that k-mer represents the beginning of some larger DNA region that it operates on.
-Since DNA is known to mutate, often times you'll find multiple copies of the same k-mer pattern clustered together -- if one copy mutated to become unusable, the other copies are still around.
+Since DNA is known to mutate, oftentimes you'll find multiple copies of the same k-mer pattern clustered together -- if one copy mutated to become unusable, the other copies are still around.

 For example, the DnaA box is a special k-mer pattern used by enzymes during DNA replication.
 Since DNA is known to mutate, the DnaA box can be found repeating multiple times in the region of DNA known as the replication origin.
 Finding the DnaA box clustered in a small region is a good indicator that you've found the replication origin.